ClickHouse/clickhouse-docs/docs/en/cloud/manage/openapi.md

 ---
-sidebar_label: Control Plane Open API
+sidebar_label: ClickHouse Cloud API
 slug: /en/cloud/manage/openapi
-title: Control Plane Open API
+title: ClickHouse Cloud API
 ---

 ClickHouse Cloud provides an API utilizing OpenAPI that allows you to programmatically manage your account and aspects of your services.

 :::important
 This feature is currently experimental and only available by request.
-Please reach out to [support](https://clickhouse.cloud/support) to enable the `FT_USER_OPENAPI_KEYS` feature.
+Please reach out to [support](https://clickhouse.cloud/support) to enable access to the Clickhouse Cloud API.
 You will not see the **API Keys** menu entry in the ClickHouse Cloud console until support enables the feature for you.
 :::

 # Managing API Keys

 :::note
-This document covers the Control Plane API.
+This document covers the ClickHouse Cloud API.
 For database API endpoints, please see [Cloud Endpoints API](/docs/en/cloud/security/cloud-endpoints-api.md)
 :::

 1. You can use the **API Keys** tab on the left menu to create and manage your API keys.